NicolasFlamel1/Cuckatoo-Reference-Miner/README.md

 ```

 #### Android
-After installing [Android Studio](https://developer.android.com/studio) and [Android NDK](https://developer.android.com/ndk), this program can be built for and ran with Android with the following commands where `EDGE_BITS` is set to the cuckatoo variation that you want to use (e.g. `EDGE_BITS=31` for cuckatoo31), `CC` is set to the location of the Android NDK compiler that you want to use which is also used to determine the Android ABI and API level to use, `BUILD_TOOLS` is set to the location of the Android SDK build tools that you want to use, `ANDROID_JAR` is set to the location of the Android Java library that you want to use, `JBR_BIN` is set to the location of an Android JetBrains Runtime, and `ADB` is set to the location of an Android ADB platform tool:
+After installing [Android Studio](https://developer.android.com/studio) and [Android NDK](https://developer.android.com/ndk), this program can be built for and ran with Android with the following commands where `EDGE_BITS` is set to the cuckatoo variation that you want to use (e.g. `EDGE_BITS=31` for cuckatoo31), `CC` is set to the location of the Android NDK compiler that you want to use which is also used to determine the Android ABI and minimum API level to use, `BUILD_TOOLS` is set to the location of the Android SDK build tools that you want to use, `ANDROID_JAR` is set to the location of the Android Java library that you want to use, `JBR_BIN` is set to the location of an Android JetBrains Runtime, and `ADB` is set to the location of an Android ADB platform tool:

 If using Linux:
 ```